rakshit98/DeFi-FundRaiser/README.md

 # EthGlobal
 EthGlobal Hackathon

-A virtual hackathon extended over a period of 30 days.Building a decentralized contract to help fundraiser ease out the process of collecting money and helping the NGO's as well inreasing the transparency for the donors.
+A virtual hackathon extended over a period of 30 days.
+Building a decentralized contract to help fundraiser ease out the process of collecting money and helping the NGO's as well inreasing the transparency for the donors.

 ## Prerequisites